Yogic Pranayama from Patanjali via Al-Biruni to Abraham Abulafia: A Case of Medieval Cross-Cultural Transmission?

 Al-Biruni: A Muslim Polymath in India

-The Yoga Sutras of Patanjali were translated into Arabic in the 9th century (1037) by Al-Biruni, the Muslim scientific polymath who documented the aftermath of the Mughal conquest of India.
-While very few manuscript copies of Al-Biruni’s Yoga translations are extant, it is significant that one of them is extant at the library in Istanbul.
-Baruch Togarmi, Abulafia’s teacher in Kabbalah hailed from Turkey.
+The Yoga Sutras of Patanjali were translated into Arabic in the 9th century (1037) by Al-Biruni, the Muslim scientific polymath who documented the aftermath of the Mamluk raids into India.
+While very few manuscript copies of Al-Biruni’s Yoga translations are extant, it might be significant that one of them is located at the Koprulu library in Istanbul — Baruch Togarmi, Abulafia’s teacher in Kabbalah hailed from Turkey.

 Here is the parallel text from Al-Biruni: